Francis George: Memorial services

-On April 25, 2015, a memorial mass for George was held at his titular church, San Bartolomeo all'Isola, in Rome.
-Reverend Andrew Liaugminas, an archdiocesan priest ordained by George in 2010, was the homilist.
-Cardinal Bernard Law presided, joined by Cardinals James Harvey, George Pell, and J. Francis Stafford.
+On April 25, 2015, a memorial mass for George was celebrated in Rome at his titular church, San Bartolomeo all'Isola.
+Reverend Andrew Liaugminas, ordained by George in 2010, served as the homilist.
+Cardinal Bernard Law presided over the service, joined by Cardinals James Harvey, George Pell, and J. Francis Stafford.

 A "Month's Mind Mass" was celebrated on Sunday, May 17, 2015, at Holy Name Cathedral.
 Rector Dan Mayall was the principal celebrant and homilist.

 Legacy

 Tributes

-One of George's wishes had been to visit Pope Francis before he died, which he was not able to do, to his regret.
-While George was always careful to express his overall agreement with and obedience to Francis, he said himself that he was confused by what signals the Pope was sending.
-Upon hearing of his death, Pope Francis sent a telegram of condolence to Archbishop Cupich:
+One of George's wishes had been to visit Pope Francis before he died, which proved impossible.
+While George was always careful to express his overall agreement with and obedience to Francis, he said himself that he was confused by what signals Francis was sending.
+Upon hearing of his death, Francis sent a telegram of condolence to Cupich:

-The Cardinal Secretary of State, Pietro Parolin, also sent a telegram of condolence.
+The Vatican Secretary of State, Cardinal Pietro Parolin, also sent Cupich a telegram of condolence.